 “Latitude, specifically, had one item that we had to… manage our way through”, Donnelly says, without adding detail.
 “We had a few [Latitude] deliveries towards the end of the quarter that we didn’t get out.
 They’ve now gone.”

-During the second quarter, Textron Aviation acquired Munich-based Amazilia Aerospace, a developer of digital flight control, flight guidance and vehicle management systems.
+During the second quarter, Textron Aviation acquired Munich-based Amazilia Aerospace, a developer of digital flight-control, flight-guidance and vehicle-management systems.

-Textron intends to install some of those systems on aircraft produced by its Pipistrel division, including the special-mission single-prop Surveyor and the Nuuva line hybrid-electric vertical take-off and landing aircraft, Donnelly says.
+Textron intends to install some of those systems on aircraft produced by its Pipistrel division, including the special-mission single-prop Surveyor and the Nuuva line of hybrid-electric vertical take-off and landing aircraft, Donnelly says.

 Also during the second quarter, Textron Aviation completed first flight of its Citation Ascend, the company’s latest update of its venerable Citation Excel business jet.
 Textron Aviation has logged more than 400h of Ascend flight tests, says Donnelly.
 The company has targeted a 2025 service entry for the type.